DualHorizon/malbox/README.md

 ## Overview

 Malbox is an enterprise-grade malware analysis platform built in Rust.
-Its plugin-driven architecture enables security teams to extend and customize analysis capabilities while maintaining high performance and security.
+Its plugin-driven architecture enables security teams and malware analysis enthousiasts to extend and customize analysis capabilities while maintaining high performance and stability.

 ![Dashboard](assets/malbox-panel-showcase.png)

 ### Why Malbox?

-- **Plugin Architecture**: Extend functionality through our marketplace of verified plugins
+- **Plugin Architecture**: Extend functionality through plugins, which can be written in Rust, Javascript and Python.
-- **High Performance**: 50+ concurrent analyses using Rust and efficient IPC
+- **High Performance**: Malbox is using [iceoryx2](https://docs.rs/iceoryx2/latest/iceoryx2/), a shared memory IPC (Inter-Process-Communication) library, allowing zero-copy and lock-free inter-process communication.
-- **Secure**: Built-in process isolation and containment
-- **Self-Hosted**: Complete control over your infrastructure
+- **Completely Free and Self-Hostable**: Complete control over your infrastructure
-- **Enterprise Ready**: Role-based access control and audit logging
+- **Large Ecosystem**: Thanks to Malbox's built-in marketplace, you can easily install and go through official and verified plugins, not rebuild or restart required, hot-reloading all the way!
+- **Cloud or on-premise**: Malbox supports cloud providers and on-premise for machinery and storage.
+- **Easy deployment**: User-friendly and no-overhead setup of the platform, ready to use within a few minutes.

 ## Plugin Ecosystem

 At the core of Malbox is its extensible plugin system, powered by high-performance IPC using iceoryx2.
 Plugins maintain process isolation while enabling seamless integration of new capabilities.
+Each plugin has metadata, and can be qualified for specific categories, plugins can be grouped together in different analysis profiles, which are also available through the marketplace.

 ```mermaid
 graph TD